In Search of James P. Johnson

 The only other really good information on Johnson is scattered about in different places.
 I recommend four items:

 Black Bottom Stomp: Eight Masters of Early Jazz and Spreadin' Rhythm Around: Black Popular Songwriters, 1880-1930 are both by David A. Jasen and Gene Jones.
 If you are interested in ragtime or early jazz piano you’ve come across Jasen’s name.
 He’s a true authority.
 (So is Jones, clearly.)

 I particularly admire Black Bottom Stomp, which may be my favorite book on early jazz piano.
 The information is not new, exactly, but Jasen and Jones seem to get it just right all the time.
 Their prose style is also wonderfully smooth and occasionally even humorous.
-Spreadin’ Rhythm Around is excellent too: this is the best source on Johnson’s significant career as a show- and songwriter.
+Spreadin’ Rhythm Around is excellent too: this is the best source on Johnson’s significant career as a songwriter for shows.

 The Time-Life Giants of Jazz LP box on James P. Johnson is excellent.
 The extensive notes on the music are by the vastly knowledgeable Dick Wellstood, who at this point has gotten over his early claims that Johnson didn’t play the blues.
 (He does manage to get in a dig at boogie-woogie, though, Wellstood’s least favorite piano style.)
 He collaborates with Willa Rouder, and the lovely biographical section is by Frank Kappler.
-If you see the Giants of Jazz boxes around cheap pick them up: the booklets alone are usually worth the price.
+The Giants of Jazz boxes frequently have valuable booklets.

 Institutional racism is a major factor in the history of American music.
 Jazz music continues to get far less arts dollars from the government and private donors then classical music does, although Wynton Marsalis has made a bit of a dent.
 My interview with Wynton was the springboard for some of my previous blogging about James P. Johnson in "Reading the Black Jazz Writers."